AdobeDocs/campaign.en/help/v8/send/interaction-send-offers.md

 1. Specify an identifier as well as a label for the proposition that will be added.
 1. Specify the offer selection.
 There are two possible options for this:

-    * **[!UICONTROL Search for the best offer in a category]** : check this option and specify the offer engine call parameters (offer space, category or theme(s), contact date, number of offers to keep).
+    * **[!UICONTROL Search for the best offer in a category]** : check this option and specify the Offer engine call parameters (offer space, category or theme(s), contact date, number of offers to keep).
 The engine will automatically calculate the offer(s) to add according to these parameters.
 We recommend completing either the **[!UICONTROL Category]** or the **[!UICONTROL Theme]** field, rather than both at the same time.

       ![](assets/int_enrichment_offer3.png)

-    * **[!UICONTROL A predefined offer]** : check this option and specify an offer space, a specific offer, and a contact date to directly configure the offer that you would like to add, without calling the offer engine.
+    * **[!UICONTROL A predefined offer]** : check this option and specify an offer space, a specific offer, and a contact date to directly configure the offer that you would like to add, without calling the Offer engine.

       ![](assets/int_enrichment_offer4.png)